mxple/IoPerf/README.md

 Note: only x64 architecture is supported.

-Clone the repo and build *both* projects.
+Clone the repo and build *both* projects. `IoPerf` depends on WDK and a Windows SDK.

 Install the kernel driver by right-clicking the `.inf` file and select the `Install` option.